rish497/WebOS/README.md

 - Browser app has security restrictions for cross-origin content
 - No persistence (data doesn't save between sessions)
 - Calculator is basic (no advanced functions)
+- The NotePad Do not save progress/ edits

 ## Future Enhancements